r-Techsupport/rTS_Wiki/docs/guides/How-to-use-OCCT.md

 ![stability_gpu.jpg](/assets/OCCT/stability_gpu.jpg)

 #### VRAM test
+{: .warning .warning-icon }
-> ❗ If you have an iGPU or shared GPU memory with normal RAM, ensure that memory utilization is set at 90%.
+> If you have an iGPU or shared GPU memory with normal RAM, ensure that memory utilization is set at 90%.
 Otherwise, set it to 100%.

 If not using an iGPU (and you have a GPU with dedicated VRAM), you can set VRAM to 95%.
 Ensure the proper GPU is selected here:
 - Use All GPUs: `Disabled`